knative/docs/install/Knative-with-ICP.md

 6. Verify the status of your installation

+### Configure IBM Cloud Private security policies

+You need to create and set both the image security and pod security policies before you install Knative in your cluster.

-### Update the image security policy
+#### Update the image security policy
-You need to update the [image security policy](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_images/image_security.html) to allow the cluster to pull the Knative image when you enable the `image-security-enforcement` at the time of [IBM Cloud Private](https://www.ibm.com/cloud/private) installation.
+Update the [image security policy (`image-security-enforcement`)](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_images/image_security.html) in IBM Cloud Private to allow the access to the Knative image:

-1. Edit the image security policy.
+1. Edit the image security policy:
     ```
     kubectl edit clusterimagepolicies ibmcloud-default-cluster-image-policy
     ```

-2. Update `spec.repositories` by adding `"gcr.io/knative-releases/*"`
+2. Update `spec.repositories` by adding `"gcr.io/knative-releases/*"`, for example:
     ```yaml
     spec:
       repositories:
       - name: "gcr.io/knative-releases/*"
     ```

-### Update pod security policy
+#### Update pod security policy
 Configure the namespaces `knative-serving` into pod security policy `ibm-privileged-psp`.
 The step as follows:

 1. Create a cluster role for the pod security policy resource.
 The resourceNames for this role must be the name of the pod security policy that was created previous.
 Here we use `ibm-privileged-psp`.
 Run the following command: